StaffanMelin/dstudio/docs/dstudio-doc.md

 | A8 | trig (SR04/dist) out |
 | A7 | echo (SR/dist) in |

+On the pots, one end goes to GND, the other to 3V3, and the middle one to the Xiao pin above.

 The Xiao is connected to, and gets its power, via a USB cable attached to the Haxophone/Raspberry Pi.

 You have to upload the Arduino code found in example 12.